About the Commission of Inquiry

 A list of counselling and support services is available.

-Public hearings will be held in selected locations around Queensland and at various times during the Commission term.
-Dates and details will be published on our hearings page, and those who subscribe to news and events from the Inquiry will be updated when this occurs.
+Public hearings were held in selected locations around Queensland and at various times during the Commission term.
+Public hearings can be viewed on our hearings page.

 How long will the Commission of Inquiry run?